 That’s a popular refrain on Long Island’s East End, where vacationers and residents alike struggle to pack as much adventure as possible into the 60-some days between school years.
 Which is where we come in, of course.

-Our Mommy Poppins experts have updated their list of the best family entertainment opportunities on the North and South forks, ideally suited for July and August.
+Our Mommy Poppins experts have updated their list of the best fun things to do this summer and family-friendly events on the North and South forks.
 We’ve researched family beaches, state and county parks, pools, and even indoor options just in case Mother Nature doesn’t cooperate.

 So have a look, and while you’re at it check out our guide to this unique region, home to farms, museums, wineries, and even the trendy celebrity or two.
 Who knows: While you’re here, you might even scratch an item or two off our list of 100 must-do things with LI kids.
 Hurry, time’s a-wasting.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Hit the "links" at the Children's Museum of the East End.
 Photo courtesy of the museum